Economy of Portugal: Food insecurity

 In 2005 and 2006, the National Health Survey gathered information on food security which showed that those making a monthly household income of 251-500 euros made up 37.3% of the food insecure, which was quite contrary to their counterparts.
 For instance, those making more than a monthly household income of 901 euros made up only 15.9% of the food insecure.
 After the 2010–2014 Portuguese financial crisis, food insecurity escalated and notably affected those in poorer regions in Portugal—such as Alentejo and Algarve.
 In the Algarve region, total food insecurity increased from 56.9% to 77.1% from 2011 to 2012, and the severe food insecurity increased from 13.2% to 41.7%.
 Meanwhile, the national food insecurity only increased by 0.5% (48.6% to 49.1%) and the severe food insecurity of other regions, such as Centro and Norte, started much lower and only increase by approximately 3%.
 Overall, the general prevalence of food insecurity from 2011 to 2013 in Portugal was practically unchanged; however, the less fortunate and poorer regions were seen to have taken the toll, despite future progress.

-More than 12% of the Portuguese population suffered from moderate or severe food insecurity in 2020 and 2022, a prevalence that puts Portugal above the average of 8.5% recorded in Southern Europe.
-Portugal was the sixth country among the 13 in Southern Europe with the highest percentage in this indicator, behind Albania (30.2%), North Macedonia (24%), Serbia (14.8%), Bosnia Herzegovina (13.4%) and Montenegro (12.9%).
+The percentage of the Portuguese population suffering from moderate or severe food insecurity between 2022 and 2024 was on average 11.9%, which puts Portugal well above the average of 5.9% recorded in Southern Europe.
+Portugal was the 3rd country among the 13 in Southern Europe with the highest percentage in this indicator, behind Albania (33.0%) and North Macedonia (15.2%).